 Picture it: you’ve had an incredibly long day.

-Work was so manic that you only had time to run to the nearest fast food shop for a quick lunch to tide you over.
+Work was so manic that you only had time to run to the nearest fast food joint for a quick lunch to tide you over.

 Now you’re tired, you’re starving, your thoughts are whirling, and all you want to do is unwind over a good dinner.